exercism/website/docs/conventions.md

 ## Tests

-Tests are cricial, first-class citizens in this codebase.
+Tests are crucial, first-class citizens in this codebase.
 Where possible we adhere to Test Driven Development as our development methodology.

 Our first priority is to avoid bugs and regressions.